BasmaElhoseny01/Node-Js/10.Modelling Data and Advanced Mongoose/README.md

     <a href="">Implement Pre save middle ware to embed the tours</a>
 3. <a href="">Tour Modeling: Child referencing</a>
 4. <a href="">Populating References</a>
+5. Parent referencing the parent doesn't know its children so we need<a href="">virtual Population </a>

 ### PostMan Hints